-Insurance policies are major source tax saving Instruments for Individual and Hindu undivided Families, recently there are lot of changes have taken place including new TDS Section 194DA on Payments received under Life Insurance Policies introduced by Finance ACT ( NO 2 ) of 2014.
-An attempt has be made present the amendments in easily understandable way.
+Insurance policies are major source tax saving Instruments for Individual and Hindu undivided Families, in last few years there are lot of changes in Tax provisions related to Insurance policies, which have taken place including TDS under Section 194DA on Payments received under Life Insurance Policies.
+An attempt has been made to explain such provisions in easily understandable way.

 While claiming deduction U/s.
-80C for Insurance Premium payments paid or deposited on life insurance policies, exemption amount is restricted as below on percentage of Capital Sum Assured:
+80C for Insurance Premium payments paid or deposited on life insurance policies, deduction amount is restricted as below on percentage of Capital Sum Assured: